tranHieuDev23/Cato/README.md

 [QuillJS](https://quilljs.com/) is the editor for text problem description, while [Katex](https://katex.org/) is used for math typesetting, allowing problem setters to write rich problem statements with proper math annotations.

 <img src="docs/screenshot-problem-page.png" alt="Screenshot of Problem page" />

+### Custom client

+Thinking that the web client sucks?
+You can totally write (or better yet, generate) your own HTTP client for Cato using [the generated OpenAPI 3.0 specification](/api/swagger.json).

+In fact, this project was created because I discovered that [the code generation pipeline using pjrpc and OpenAPI Generator](#generate-code) is so powerful that it allows me to finish this project within just 5 days!

 <a name="config"></a>